ccoutant/dwarf-locations/005-locations-on-stack.md

 For `DW_OP_implicit_value`, add:

-> A location is pushed on the stack for an implicit storage
+> A location is formed for an implicit storage bank which contains
-> bank containing the byte sequence starting with the first byte at offset 0.
+> the given byte sequence.
-> The location has an offset of 0.
+> The offset of the implicit location is set to 0, and is pushed
+> onto the stack.

 For `DW_OP_stack_value`, replace: